 BlackBerry smartphones are awesome and they are imbedded with so many features.
 Out of the outrageous features imbedded in BlackBerry smartphones, I published a post on how BlackBerry smartphone users can print directly from their device with no hassle involved.
-So today, I want to share another post on how BlackBerry smartphone users can use their black berry device as a modem.
+So today, I want to share another post on how BlackBerry smartphone users can use their device as modem.

 This post will focus on how Nigerians can use their BlackBerry smartphones as modem.
-Non-Nigerians are not left out, as this post will show them how they can also use their BlackBerry devices as modem, but you will sort out the APN aspect yourself.
+Non-Nigerians are not left out, as this post will show them how they can also use their BlackBerry devices as modem, but you will sort out the APN aspect theirselves.

 Steps to Use Your BlackBerry As Modem